The skills you gain through studying English are marketable in most job sectors. Read on for inspiration on where you could use your degree

 Typical employers

-English graduates find opportunities with many different employers, across a range of public, private and charity sectors, including:
+English graduates find opportunities with many employers, across a range of public, private and charity sectors, including:

 • administration